Students, Parents Left Shaken By Lower Manhattan Terror Attack

 But for parents and their children, life as they knew it changed Tuesday and going to school will never be the same.

-Eight people were killed and a dozen others injured when officials said 29-year-old Sayfullo Saipov deliberately slammed a rented pick-up truck into a school bus and cyclists on a West Side Highway bike path.
+Eight people were killed and 12 others injured when officials said Saipov deliberately slammed a rented pick-up truck into a school bus and cyclists on a West Side Highway bike path, in what police are calling the worst terror attack in New York City since 9/11.

 “Of course we’re in mourning right now, because of all the dead bodies and casualties,” said high school senior Shiva Vummidi.

-Audrey Lee, 12, said she was in lockdown at IS 289 as the madness unfolded.
+12-year-old Audrey Lee said she was in lockdown at IS 289 as the madness unfolded.

 “It was scary.
 A lot of kids were crying, and my friend was too,” she said.